Stephan-Hartig/ucf-parking-raw-data-server/README.md

 ```
    npx tsc --project ./
 ```
-and then run it with node.
+and then run it with node or with a watchdog.